Hafizur046/omegle-bot/README.md

-# Omegle Bot to find females
+# Omegle Bot to easily find people interested to chat with yo

 pre requirements for installation: nodejs,